xbobekf/oxygenium/.autodoc/docs/markdown/ralph/src/main/scala/org/alephium/ralph/error/FastParseExtension.md

    - The `FastParseExtension` object provides a method called `LastIndex` that returns the last index after running a given parser without ignoring whitespaces.
 2. What is the license under which this code is distributed?
    - This code is distributed under the GNU Lesser General Public License, either version 3 of the License, or any later version.
-3. What is the `org.alephium.ralph.error` package used for?
+3. What is the `org.oxygenium.ralph.error` package used for?
-   - It is unclear from this code snippet what the `org.alephium.ralph.error` package is used for.
+   - It is unclear from this code snippet what the `org.oxygenium.ralph.error` package is used for.
 It is possible that this code is just a small part of a larger project and the package is used elsewhere.